Leaders of the G20 have agreed to increase humanitarian aid to Afghanistan.

 “We don’t enter if they don’t want us to.”

-The G20 leaders emphasized the significance of preserving human rights and fundamental freedoms, according to a briefing note released by Draghi’s office.
+The G20 leaders emphasized the importance of human rights, according to a briefing memo released by Draghi’s office.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.